disbr007/disbr007.github.io/dem_processing.md

 100X100:
 <img src="images/dem_processing/TPI_100.png?raw=true"/><br>

-It is clear the different kernel sizes accentuate diffrent features.
+It is clear the different kernel sizes accentuate different features.
 This can be critical when creating a TPI to use in a feature identification workflow.